What are Stems in Music?

 #2 – They open up new artistic potentialities

 Consider stems as one other instrument in your music creation toolkit.
-They supply limitless artistic potentialities not only for music production but additionally for songwriting and performance.
+They supply limitless artistic potential not only for music production but additionally for songwriting and performance.

 For live performances, stems could be looped, altered, and used to reinforce songs and transitions.
 From making tune intros extra unpredictable and thrilling to streamlining your set, stems are helpful performance guidelines.